Audio Registers

 • NRx2 controls the volume and envelope,

-• NRx3 controls the wavelength (maybe only partially),
+• NRx3 controls the period (maybe only partially),

-• NRx4 has the channel’s trigger and length timer enable bits;
+• NRx4 has the channel’s trigger and length timer enable bits, as well as any leftover bits of period;

 …but there are some exceptions.